 “Not every Siberia is cold.
 Some are 73 degrees and sunny with eco-conscious landscaping. . .It’s funny.
 I had no idea the cage I was building all this time was a trap for me.
 And when I found myself locked in here, I thought this was the end.”

-This is different from the book.
-The show seems to be setting up the premise that Joe is unhappy being settled down, which is why he gets interested in the neighbor.
+The show sets up the premise that Joe is unhappy with their suburban life and with their marriage, which is why he gets interested in the neighbor.
+From there, things get messier.

 In You Love Me (the book), it takes a different stance.
 Joe is parted from Love (by the Quinns), and he simply moves on to the suburbs by himself.
 He’s building a life there, but very quickly takes an interest in Mary Kay Dimarco.
 She’s a librarian at the public library where he volunteers/works.
 Joe likes being out of the city.

-Of course, it may be that Joe is happy in the suburbs in the book because Love isn’t there (whereas in the show she is, at least initially).
-In both the show and the book, it seems that Joe has fallen out of love with Love, despite wanting to be a father.
+Of course, it may be that Joe is happy in the suburbs in the book because Love isn’t there (whereas in the show she is).
+In both the show and the book, it starts off with Joe having fallen out of love with Love, despite wanting to be a father.
 So, in that respect, they are consistent.

 In the book, Joe’s love interest lives in the same small town, but she is not his next-door neighbor.
 Instead, they meet because she is the librarian at the public library where he volunteers/works.